orbanbotond/url-shortener/README.md

   - simple UI: intended to be used by humans.
   - http based API: with 2 endpoints: /encode /decode.
 Intended to be consumed by 3rd parties.

+- Every single feature was developed purely test drive, test first!
 - Technologies used
 	- Url Shortener module
 		- pure ruby for the url-shortener
 		- repository for a relational DB using romrb for persisting the encoded urls in the url-shortener (repository pattern instead of the infinite interface of ActiveRecord)
 	- Web Interface module
-		- Grape based DSL for the http based API
+		- Grape based DSL for the http based API.
+Rationale: this way the http API is open for extension, O from the sOlid principles
+		- Grape Entities for serializing the retuned values from API.
+Rationale: more OO like that builder templating.
-		- slim markup for rendering the human consumable UI
+		- slim markup for rendering the human consumable UI.
+Raionale: more readable.
-		- no AR
+		- no AR.
+Rationale: no infinite interface for AR.
+Just precisely define interface for persistence.
-		- Capibara to spec the human readable UI
+		- Capibara to spec the human readable UI.
 		- Request specs to spec the http based API
 	- make files to run all the specs at one snap
 	- postgres as persistent storage